mozman/ezdxf/docs/source/concepts/units.rst

 the header variable $INSUNITS, paperspace and block layouts get their unit information form the attribute :attr:`~ezdxf.layouts.BaseLayout.units`.

-Inserting a block reference into the modelspace or another block layout, should apply a scaling if the units of the block reference and the target layout are different, this behavior is not implemented yet for the :meth:`Insert.virtual_entities` and :meth:`Insert.explode` methods, this will be added in the future.
+When inserting a block reference into the modelspace or another block layout with different units, the scaling factor between these units should be applied as scaling DXF attributes (:attr:`xscale`, ...) of the block reference (e.g. modelspace in meters and block in centimeters, :attr:`xscale` has to be 0.01).

 Angle Units
 -----------